-What’s the story here?
+what’s the story here?

 I find myself asking this question all the time, whether I’m in a new place far from home or sitting with my grandparents at the kitchen table.
 It is the most amazing question, especially when you are a storyteller like me, hungry for chronicles of the world.
 This is a home for those stories—our stories.

-At the end of the day, I like to write about hope — about journeys that connect us, about people who bring joy to each other’s lives, and about finding the beauty in the everyday.
+I love writing letters, so consider these my letters to you.
+Sometimes they will be longer and other times they will be quick notes or diaries.
+But always they will be deeply human stories — about journeys that connect us, about people who bring joy into each other’s lives, and about finding the beauty in the everyday.

 I’m really grateful that you’ve decided to join me on this great big adventure, so I promise I won’t overburden you with letters.
 And I’ll try to write you on the weekends, when you have more time to breathe (and read), hopefully in a comfy chair or outside in the sun.